Aizistral/Rock-Paper-Scissors/README.md

 ## The Problem

-You may familiarize yourself with project requirements provided by freeCodeCamp here: https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors
+You may familiarize yourself with project requirements as provided by freeCodeCamp here: https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors

 First and foremost, I feel obliged to state that the scope of this particular assignment is *incredibly* unclear.
 It fails to make it evident which approach the assignee is expected to take, or answer the most natural questions about what they are or aren't allowed to do.
 For instance: